ilkayalbayrak/HKP_Coherence/README.md

 * `--sigma`, the percentage of public items that dataset contains.
 * `--data-path`, path to dataset
 * `--no-verification`, pass this if no need for anonymization verifier to run.
 Otherwise, verifier always runs after anonymization process.

+<h2>License</h2>

+This project is licensed under the MIT License - see the <a href="https://github.com/ilkayalbayrak/HKP_Coherence/blob/master/LICENSE.md">LICENSE.md</a> file for details.